- Oops!Something went wrong.Please try again later.

 Nitric Oxide (NO) is a powerful molecule, naturally synthesized in the human body, proven to play a critical role in a broad array of biological functions.
 In the airways, NO targets the vascular smooth muscle cells that surround the small resistance arteries in the lungs.
 Currently, exogenous inhaled NO is used in adult respiratory distress syndrome, post certain cardiac surgeries and persistent pulmonary hypertension of the newborn to treat hypoxemia.
 Additionally, NO is believed to play a key role in the innate immune system and in vitro studies suggest that NO possesses anti-microbial activity not only against common bacteria, including both gram-positive and gram-negative, but also against other diverse pathogens, including mycobacteria, viruses, fungi, yeast and parasites, and has the potential to eliminate multi-drug resistant strains.

 * Beyond Air’s LungFit™ is not approved for commercial use.
 Beyond Air’s LungFit™ is for investigational use only.
-Beyond Air is not suggesting NO use over 80 ppm nor use at home.
+Beyond Air is not suggesting NO use over 80 ppm or use at home.

 Persistent pulmonary hypertension of the newborn (PPHN) is a lethal condition and secondary to failure of normal circulatory transition at birth.
 It is a syndrome characterized by elevated pulmonary vascular resistance (PVR) that causes labile hypoxemia due to decreased pulmonary blood flow and right-to-left shunting of blood.
 Its incidence has been reported as 1.9 per 1000 live births (0.4–6.8/1000 live births) with mortality rate ranging between 4–33%.
 This syndrome complicates the course of about 10% of infants with respiratory failure and remains a source of considerable morbidity and mortality.
 NO gas is a vasodilator, is approved in dozens of countries to improve oxygenation and reduces the need for extracorporeal membrane oxygenation (ECMO) in term and near-term (>34 weeks gestation) neonates with hypoxic respiratory failure associated with clinical or echocardiographic evidence of pulmonary hypertension in conjunction with ventilator support and other appropriate agents.

 COVID-19 (coronavirus disease 2019) is an infectious disease caused by the severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
 COVID-19 first emerged in Wuhan, China in December of 2019.
 Those affected develop fever, cough, shortness of breath and/or difficulty breathing.
 While the majority of cases result in mild symptoms, some can progress to pneumonia and multi-organ failure.
 Older adults and people who have serious chronic medical conditions are at an increased risk of developing severe complications from COVID-19.
 There is no specific treatment approved for COVID-19 and patients are managed with supportive care.
 NO may prove to be a treatment as the impact on the lung should result in bronchodilation, reduction in inflammation and inhibition of the viral replication process1,2,3.
-As of August 5, 2020, more than 18 million confirmed cases of COVID-19 and more than 690,000 deaths have been reported globally.
+As of February 1, 2021, more than 103 million confirmed cases of COVID-19 and more than 2.23 million deaths have been reported globally.